-Popularity of Herbal Cosmetics Shapes Tea Tree Oil Sales
+Popularity of Herbal Cosmetics Shapes Future of Global Tea Tree Oil Market

 Tea tree oil, derived from the leaves and terminal branchlets of tea tree, is a volatile essential oil native to Australia.
 Amongst the various types, the oil standardized by ISO 4730: 2017 and the AS 2782: 2017 is commercially used.
 The benefits and potential of tea tree oil have been recognized for more than 70 years ever since it was used as traditional medicine.
 The global tea tree oil market has gained excellent prominence in recent times as the oil possesses antiviral, anti-bacterial, acaricidal, and anti-yeast properties.
 As a result, it is widely used as an antiseptic ingredient across the globe.
 It finds strong application in cosmetic industries where it is primarily used in skincare, hair care, and toiletries.
 It also acts as an insect repellent and helps to relieve inflammation and pain caused by bites and stings.

 In recent years, media influences, access to medical literature, and quick changing beauty norms have made consumers conscious of harmful effects of synthetic cosmetic products.
 This has, in turn, created a huge opportunity for tea tree oil products that offer therapeutic and medicinal properties and are made from natural ingredients.
-The shifting trend to invest in products that are labelled as natural or herbal is expected to bode well for the global market.
-According to World Health Organization (WHO), the global herbal market is expected to reach nearly US$5 trillion by the year 2050, which indicates consumer behaviour that is expected to encourage the growth of tea tree oil as well.
+The shifting trend to invest in products that are labelled as natural or herbal is expected to bode well for the global tea tree oil market.
+According to the World Health Organization (WHO), the global herbal market is expected to reach nearly US$5 trillion by the year 2050, which indicates consumer behaviour that is expected to encourage the growth of the global tea tree oil market as well.

 To keep up with the trend, personal care product manufacturers are focused on adding new products to the range that are made with herbal ingredients such as tea tree oil.
 For instance, in May 2021, Bio Veda Action Research Co., the brand owner of Biotique, launched a wide range of tea tree oil products for skincare.
 This 100% vegan range includes skin-clearing gel, skin-clearing face mask, and skin clearing day gel SPF30.
 Similarly, Moksha Beauty, a natural cosmetic brand, launched a tea tree oil lavender shampoo to target consumers who prefer to purchase anti-dandruff shampoo infused with herbal ingredients.

-Cosmetics Segment Capitalizes on Tea Tree Oil as it Holds Promise of Skin Improvement
+Tea Tree Oil Market Capitalizes on Cosmetics Segment With Promise of Skin Improvement

 The global tea tree oil market is segmented on the basis of application, sales channel, and region.
 By application, the market is segmented into cosmetics, pharmaceutical, and animal care.
 The cosmetic segment is further sub-segmented into skincare, hair care, aromatherapy, and toiletries.
 The cosmetic segment is expected to lead with the largest share on the pie in terms of value as skincare becomes an imperative part of grooming amongst boomers, millennials, and Generation Z. The high demand for skincare products that commit to reversing signs of ageing, restoring radiance, and rehydrating is expected to boost sales for tea tree oil.